Program for Local and Urban Sustainability (PLUS): A Field Support Mechanism to Advance Integrated Urban Programming

-The Bureau for Development, Democracy, and Innovation (DDI) is pleased to announce that the new Green Cities program, a global field support mechanism, is now available for Mission buy-in.
-The Green Cities program provides a range of programming options that will help USAID partner countries develop more sustainable, equitable, healthy, and prosperous cities and will help USAID Missions achieve Climate Strategy targets, as well as governance, health, inclusive development, and other development objectives.
-Green Cities draws on specialized, best-in-class expertise to catalyze action for five critical urban transformations:
+The Bureau for Development, Democracy, and Innovation (DDI) is pleased to announce that the new Program for Local and Urban Sustainability (PLUS), a global field support mechanism, is now available for Mission buy-in.
+The PLUS program provides a range of programming options that will help USAID partner countries develop more sustainable, equitable, healthy, and prosperous cities and will help USAID Missions achieve Climate Strategy targets, as well as governance, health, inclusive development, and other development objectives.
+PLUS draws on specialized, best-in-class expertise to catalyze action for five critical urban transformations:

 - Advance Net-zero Systems